 Inline Design has never let its clients down.
-No matter how difficult a project seems, we rise up to the challenge and deliver.
-We are proud to present a case study on blending new fittings to a vintage architectural design.
-Looking by the face value it is just a project of installing Cable railing in a mid century home, however, the challenges of blending the steel fittings into the overall design and improving the same were immense.
+No matter how difficult a project seems, we rise to the challenge and deliver.
+We are proud to present a case study on blending new fittings into a vintage architectural design.
+Looking by the face value, it is just a project of installing a Cable railing in a mid-century home; however, the challenges of blending the steel fittings into the overall design and improving the same were immense.

 THE HOME: A Mid Century Architectural Emblem